-The data summarized in this appendix (and future TIP funding data that is added to it) could be used in various ways to help guide spending decisions made in future TIPs.
-Some analyses that the MPO could perform in the future include:
+The data summarized in this appendix could be used in various ways to help guide spending decisions in future TIPs.
+Some analyses that the MPO could perform in the future include the following:

-- Add to this analysis TIP projects that are funded through statewide funding programs (e.g., Statewide CMAQ). - Examine the geographic distribution of TIP funding per MAPC subregion or MAPC community type. - Examine TIP funding by community and compare that data to the number of road miles, the Chapter 90 apportionment, and the distribution of needs-as identified in the Long-Range Transportation Plan (LRTP), Charting Progress to 2040, Needs Assessment-for each community.
+- Add to this analysis TIP projects that are funded through statewide funding programs (e.g., Statewide CMAQ). - Examine the geographic distribution of TIP funding per Massachusetts Area Planning Council (MAPC) subregion or MAPC community type. - Examine TIP funding by community and compare that data to the number of road miles, the Chapter 90 apportionment, and the distribution of needs-as identified in the Needs Assessment of the Long-Range Transportation Plan (LRTP), Charting Progress to 2040-for each community.

 Maintaining a database to track the geographic distribution of TIP funding can serve as one important input into the funding decisions made each FFY.
-When considered in combination with other data, as described above, this data on geographic distribution of Target Program funding can help guide the MPO's public outreach and decision making to help ensure that, over time, we are meeting the transportation needs of the region.
+When considered in combination with other data, as described above, this data on geographic distribution of Regional Target Program funding can help guide the MPO's public outreach and decision making to help ensure that, over time, we are meeting the transportation needs of the region.

-Figures H-1 and H-2 summarize this data by subregion and municipality type and Table H-1 shows the detailed data for each municipality in the Boston Region.
+Figures F-1 and F-2 summarize this data by subregion and municipality type and Table F-1 shows the detailed data for each municipality in the Boston region.